pzac/lens-stats/README.md

 lens-stats
 ==========

-Ever been curious to know which focal lengths you're using the most often in your pictures?
-This script extracts the focal length value (if available) from the JPEG EXIF data and shows the usage count, grouping the records by Camera model.
+Ever been curious to know which focal lengths (or ISO, or lens) you're using the most often in your pictures?
+This script extracts these values (if available) from the JPEG EXIF data and shows the usage count, optionally grouping the records by camera model.

-It's my first Python experiment, so the code quality is expected to be low.

 Setup
 -----